kenchris/crosswalk-simd-demo/README.md

 $ bower install

-To generate the Service Worker (for offline to work) you much first install the dependencies using NPM

-$ nmp install

-Now you can run the Grunt task which generates the Service Worker

-$ grunt

 In order to test you need to run a web server.
 Using python that is quite easy

 $ python -m SimpleHTTPServer 8080